 The managed settings framework enables administrators to control settings in the following scopes:

 - Configuration – Preferences that are stored per installation of the platform.
 They are shared between workspaces.

-- It may be possible for custom scopes to be managed as well, depending on their implementation.
+- It might be possible for custom scopes to be managed as well, depending on their implementation.

 ManagedSettingsScope is a custom scope, for use by the managed settings framework and managed settings-aware applications.
-Its data is obfuscated to discourage end-user tampering.
-Applications which access their settings using this scope instead of using the standard Eclipse scopes, will be prevented from changing read-only settings.
-Read-only settings are stored in the managed settings scope as well as the associated standard scope.
+Its data is obfuscated to discourage user tampering.
+Applications that access their settings using this scope instead of using the standard Eclipse scopes are prevented from changing read-only settings.
+Read-only settings are stored in the managed settings scope and the associated standard scope.